Integrated health and social care - an ICS case study

 As we were examining the service from a citizen perspective, the relationship we have with them changed...

-Relationship with citizens moves from; engage with us (on our terms), to engage with you (what suits you).
+Relationship with people moves from; engage with us (on our terms), to engage with you (what suits you).

 Power moves from; power over others, to power with.

-These are two fundamental changes to the way that we perceive how our service interacts with citizens.
-We began to understand what putting the citizen in the centre of the design really was about.
+These are two fundamental changes to the way that we perceive how our service interacts with people.
+We began to understand what putting the person in the centre of the design really was about.

-Relationship with citizens moves from; engage with us (on our terms), to engage with you (what suits you).
+Relationship with people moves from; engage with us (on our terms), to engage with you (what suits you).

 Power moves from; power over others, to power with.

-These are two fundamental changes to the way that we perceive how our service interacts with citizens.
-We began to understand what putting the citizen in the centre of the design really was about.
+These are two fundamental changes to the way that we perceive how our service interacts with people.
+We began to understand what putting the person in the centre of the design really was about.

 Len, a case study as presented to the senior leaders